MarynaShavlak/dev-interview-hub/src/shared/ui/deprecated/Tabs/README.md

 | `className`  | `string`                                    |               Optional                | Additional custom class names to style the tabs.                            |

 ## Implementation Details
-The `Tabs` component renders `Card` components with appropriate variants based on the selected tab.
-When a tab is active, it uses the `lignt` variant, and for inactive tabs, it uses the `CardTheme.OUTLINE` variant.
+The `Tabs` component renders `Card` components with appropriate themes based on the selected tab.
+When a tab is active, it uses the `CardTheme.NORMAL` theme, and for inactive tabs, it uses the `CardTheme.OUTLINED` theme.

 ## Usage Examples